 There are a lot of new, effective treatments for leukaemia.
 The most common treatments given for acute leukaemia are:

-- chemotherapy - a combination of drugs that kill cancer cells, that can be injected intravenously, injected under the skin or taken as a pill
+- chemotherapy — a combination of medicines that kill cancer cells, that can be injected into the veins, injected under the skin or taken as a pill

 - retinoic acid — a form of vitamin A, usually given as tablets to treat a type of leukaemia called acute promyelocytic leukaemia.

 - leukapheresis — passing the blood through a special machine to remove white blood cells

 Treatments for chronic leukaemia can include those for acute leukaemia, as well as: